carlos-molina/contraval/README.md

 next model below.
-This is due to the semantic gap between models represented at different levels of abstractions; mapping from one statement at a given model to the next model below is not one--to--one, but many--to--many.
+This is due to the semantic gap between models represented at different levels of abstractions; mapping from one statement at a given model to the next model below is not one-to-one, but many-to-many.
 See for example,
 [Establishing Conformance Between Contracts and Choreographies, Carlos Molina-Jimenez, at. al.](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6642860 "Vienna paper").
-One can ask, how did the programmer map a given statement into implementation code, out of several correct alternatives?
+Even if the mapping is correct, sometimes it becomes relevant to learn, how did the programmer map a given statement into implementation code, out of several correct alternatives?

-To build realiable smart contract we are in favour of the following approach:
+If you are a developer interested in building a realiable smart contract, we suggest the following approach:

 1. Include exception handling in the design of the smart contract under development.